Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 However, construction was overtaken by events, namely the more direct South East Mainline via Grove Park, Orpington and Sevenoaks, which later became the South Eastern Railway – a route originally rejected due to the need for a tunnel at Sevenoaks, which is the longest in the south of England.
 Thus construction of the MKR in its original form was abandoned at New Beckenham, and a sharp kink to the west was introduced to take trains to a revised terminus at Addiscombe, something of an anticlimax by all accounts.
 This opened in 1864, and branches at Elmers End (to Hayes) and Woodside (to connect with the Oxted Line at Sanderstead, opening in 1885) were added.
 The branch from Woodside to Sanderstead was never a huge success and was finally closed by British Rail on 13 May 1983.
 The branch to Hayes became much the main route, with the service between Elmers End and Addiscombe reduced to a shuttle service (although with some through services at peak hours).

-Line 1 (and line 2) runs every 10 minutes during the daytime on Mondays to Saturdays, but reduces to half hourly in the evenings and on Sundays.
+Line 1 (and line 2) originally ran every 10 minutes during the daytime on Mondays to Saturdays, but reduced to half hourly in the evenings and on Sundays.
 Apparently this was drawn up before the advent of Sunday trading!
-It is a disgrace that nothing has been done about this, and a great pity that the opportunity was not taken in the recent timetable re-cast, but shows the perils of tightly specified and controlled contracts where it can be difficult to get any changes agreed.
+It is a disgrace that for years nothing was done about this, but shows the perils of tightly specified and controlled contracts where it can be difficult to get any changes agreed.
+But following the takeover of Tramtrack Croydon (the consortium responsible for building and running the system) by TfL the timetable has been improved.
+Trams now run every 12 minutes during the day on Mondays to Saturdays and every 15 minutes at other times, except that the Monday to Friday morning peak service is increased to every 10 minutes using one of the three maintenance spares.

 Navigation